siorpaes/iCE40prog/README.md

 | GND     |  Black           |  JP2-6   |

 Leave J1 unpopulated.

-Prerequisites: ibftdi1.
-Install with apt-get install libftdi1-dev
+A blinky LED bitstream example is provided for testing purposes on UPDuino board.

+Prerequisites: libftdi1
+On Cygwin use Zadig to install WinUSB driver.

 libmpsse essential sources are embedded in the project for convenience as there's no Debian package for it yet.